 - a decision at work that you disagree with

 By the way, you might hear or read somewhere that you shouldn't use "um".
 That's a rule that English speakers are taught in school, because some people think that using "um" too much makes you sound unprofessional.
-But almost everyone uses it from time to time, and it actually makes your English sound more natural when you use hesitation sounds like "um".
+But almost everyone uses it from time to time.
+As an English learner, it actually makes your English sound more natural when you use hesitation sounds like "um".